hdheath/flair-test-suite/docs/overview.md

 5 prime and 3 prime data : simulated read ground truth

 **data_set(s)**
-Further data sets can be added to perform QC of FLAIR.
+Further data sets can be added to the FLAIR the suite.
 This includes new organisms, sequencing techniques, simulated reads, and annotations.

 **regions**
 New regions of interest that can be added to the exisiting regions used in development or exclusively used in the FLAIR test suite

+**manifest.py**
+file used to set up FLAIR runs including; version, region, flags, QC

+**flair_align_automation.py**
+script used to create and run each unique FLAIR align step

+**flair_correct_automation.py**
+script used to create and run each unique FLAIR correct step

+**slice.py**
+script used to slice input files by the given regions - to be fed into FLAIR collapse

+**flair_collapse_automation.py**
+script used to create and run each unique FLAIR collpase step

+**sqanti_automation.py**
+script used to run sqanti on flair collapse outputs and create the region summary plot

+**ted_automation.py**
+script used to analyze transcript end performance on flair collapse outputs and create the region summary plot

+**flair_quantify_automation.py**
+script used to create and run each unique FLAIR quantify step

+**flair_quantify_qc.py**
+(TBD)

 ---